 Understanding the Bone Mineral Density Score

 Diving deeper, the results of a DEXA scan are primarily reported as a bone mineral density (BMD) score, which is critical for assessing the strength and density of your bones.
 This score compares your bone density to that of a healthy young adult at peak bone density, providing a T-score.
 A T-score of -1.0 or above is considered normal, between -1.0 and -2.5 indicates osteopenia (low bone mass), and -2.5 or lower suggests osteoporosis.
-Additionally, a Z-score compares your bone density with that of other people of your same age, gender, and body size, which can be useful for identifying other factors affecting bone health.
+Additionally, a Z-score compares your bone density with that of other people of the same age, gender, and body size, which can be useful for identifying other factors that affect bone health.

 Several factors can influence the outcomes of a bone density test.
 Age, gender, race, and hormonal status are the primary biological factors.
 Lifestyle choices, such as diet, exercise, smoking, and alcohol use, also significantly impact bone density.
 Medications, particularly long-term use of steroids, can weaken bones.
 Each of these factors is considered when interpreting the results of a DEXA scan, ensuring a comprehensive evaluation of bone health.